adamajammary/imt3673-project/README.md

 * All linter suggestions about making things package private are purposefully ignored.

 * Some "unused" resources are not directly referenced in the code (eg. levels) so the linter think they are unused.

-* ID "StartupMenu_googlePlayLeaderboard_btn" is missing from land layout because we have not kept this layout up-to-date due to the screen being locked to vertical mode on main menu.

 * Image defined in density-independent drawable folder: For simplicity's sake we kept all drawables in one folder, but could probably have moved these to size-specific folders.